*Cover photo for illustration purposes only — not the actual robot at the outlet.

 So our Prime Minister just announced yesterday night that the entire Malaysia is under a restricted movement order for 14 days.
 Businesses and government agencies (excluding the essential ones like communication, electricity, supermarkets and groceries) have been ordered to close, while travel for Malaysian citizens out of the country is banned, and foreign tourists are also banned from entering the country.
 This comes after a huge spike in COVID cases were traced back to a major religious event which saw over 15,000 people congregating.
-Why people still organised such a big event in this time I have no idea.
-I guess they think they’re immune.
-Well, clearly not.
-If people could die of stupidity, I wish they would.
+Why people still organised such a big event at this time is beyond me.

 So congratulations, now the rest of us have to suffer because of your selfishness.
 I bet you’re the same people that are now currently hoarding toilet paper and panic buying and leaving none for people who can’t afford to buy groceries in bulk, like those in the B40 group.
 Congratulations again on showing how ugly human beings can be.

 That was a ranty intro lol.